 - Select the topic for the story.
-This could be an inquiry question selected from current learning or a co-constructed rich social inquiry question for the student-led inquiry.
-Use either the student inquiry template or the social inquiry planner to help with planning. - Create a folder where you can file images, research and other relevant information. - Create a storyboard or story map of the story/inquiry. - Research and gather information, video, images and audio ensure students explore a range of values, decisions and responses. - Evaluate the information what else is needed?
-What information/images should I/we look for during the visit to the Visitor Centre and Government House? - Gather all of the information from research and the visit.
+This could be an inquiry question selected from current learning or a coconstructed rich social inquiry question for the studentled inquiry.
+Use either the student inquiry template to help with planning. - Create a folder where you can file images, research and other relevant information. - Create a storyboard or story map of the story/inquiry. - Research and gather information, video, images and audio - ensure students explore a range of values, decisions and responses. - Evaluate the information what else is needed?
+What information/images should I/we look for during the visit to the Visitor Centre and Government House?

+- Gather all of the information from research and the visit.
 Review the storyboard and evaluate the information.
-If necessary, revise the storyboard. - Create the digital story adding text, images and audio (no more than 10 slides, if using PowerPoint). - Review, revise and edit the story. - Proof the digital story check all images and text (and pick fonts, colours and words carefully). - Share the digital story (classroom, school website, Government House website, YouTube). - Evaluate and gather feedback about how the story could be improved or expanded.
-The story could also be a formative or summative assessment using co-constructed success criteri
+If necessary, revise the storyboard. - Create the digital story adding text, images and audio. - Review, revise and edit the story. - Proof the digital story check all images and text (and pick fonts, colours and words carefully). - Share the digital story (classroom, school website, YouTube). - Evaluate and gather feedback about how the story could be improved or expanded.
+The story could also be a formative or summative assessment using coconstructed success criteria.